yingkailee/Trajectory_Prediction/SUMO_setup.md

  </time>
 </configuration>
 ```
-6. The simulation can be then run from terminal using the ```shell sumo-gui``` command or by opening the application and selecting the simulation file.
+6. The simulation can be then run from terminal using the ```sumo-gui``` command or by opening the application and selecting the simulation file.